-An exceptional new exhibition will be opening at Erarta Museum this winter accompanied by a series of remarkable events.
-An exhibition of works by the world-renowned "Invisible Man" Liu Bolin will open to the public on the 16th of February 2018
+An exceptional new exhibition was opened at Erarta Museum this winter accompanied by a series of remarkable events.
+An exhibition of works by the world-renowned 'Invisible Man' Liu Bolin was opened to the public on the 17th of February 2018

 The artist’s oeuvre is a combination of artistic genres and techniques encompassing sculpture, performance art and photography, whilst it also simultaneously addresses important issues in today’s society as well as the various political controversies in China and world-wide.